cap-js/docs/cds/cdl.md

 More annotations are going to follow in upcoming releases.

-Of course you can use this feature also in your custom annotations, where you control the code that evaluates the annotations.
+Of course, you can use this feature also in your custom annotations, where you control the code that evaluates the annotations.

 #### OData Annotations